garrandall/popular-music-data/tracks/crank-that--soulja-boy--soulja-boy-tell-em.md

 Super fresh, now watch me jock
 Jocking on them haters, man
 When I do that Soulja Boy
-I lean to the left then crank that thang, now (Yuuuuuu) I'm jocking on yo' (I'm jocking on yo')
+I lean to the left then crank that thang, now (Yu)
+I'm jocking on yo' (I'm jocking on yo')
 And if we get to fightin' then I'm cocking on yo' (Then I'm cocking on yo') You catch me at yo' local party